topos-protocol/ice-frost/README.md

 - `std`: activated by-default, allowing use of the Rust standard library
 - `asm`: deactivated by-default, allowing x86-64 assembly optimization for finite field operations.
 This feature also activates the `std` one.

+## MSRV

+Because this library depends on crates from the arkworks ecosystem with version 0.4, it requires Rust 1.63.0 or greater.

 ## WARNING

 This codebase is under development and is at an academic proof-of-concept prototype level.